JanHerca/urantiapedia/output/wikijs/en/article/Ken_Glasziou/Truth_What_is_Truth_Who_Knows.md

 Also, there are not less than twenty-five paragraphs in the Papers that support the concept that a primary aim of the Papers is the spiritualization of authoritarian Christianity:

-> “The great hope of Urantia lies in the possibility of a new revelation of Jesus with a new and enlarged presentation of his saving message which would spiritually unite in loving service the numerous families of his present-day professed followers.” ([UB 195:10.16](/en/The_Urantia_Book/195#p10_16))
+> “The great hope of Urantia lies in the possibility of a new revelation of Jesus with a new and enlarged presentation of his saving message which would spiritually unite in loving service the numerous families of his present-day professed followers.” (<a id="a100_253"></a>[UB 195:10.16](/en/The_Urantia_Book/195#p10_16))

 > “The living Jesus is the only hope of a possible unification of Christianity.
-The true church — the Jesus brotherhood-is invisible, spiritual, and is characterized by unity, not necessarily by uniformity...And this brotherhood is destined to become a living organism in contrast to an institutionalized social organization.” ([UB 195:10.11](/en/The_Urantia_Book/195#p10_11))
+The true church — the Jesus brotherhood-is invisible, spiritual, and is characterized by unity, not necessarily by uniformity...And this brotherhood is destined to become a living organism in contrast to an institutionalized social organization.” (<a id="a102_328"></a>[UB 195:10.11](/en/The_Urantia_Book/195#p10_11))

 > “But paganized and socialized Christianity stands in need of new contact with the uncompromised teachings of Jesus; it languishes for lack of a new vision of the Master's life on earth.
 A new and fuller revelation of the religion of Jesus is destined to conquer an empire of materialistic secularism and to overthrow a world sway of mechanistic naturalism.
-Urantia is now quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment.” ([UB 195:9.2](/en/The_Urantia_Book/195#p9_2))
+Urantia is now quivering on the very brink of one of its most amazing and enthralling epochs of social readjustment, moral quickening, and spiritual enlightenment.” (<a id="a104_525"></a>[UB 195:9.2](/en/The_Urantia_Book/195#p9_2))

 And there are many, many more such statements about revelatory hopes and aims.
 Most Urantians have yet to realize that the mission of the revelators has little to do with “scientific, social, economic, and political problems.”
 Like the Fourth Epochal Revelation, its Urantian mission was intended to be dominated by the revelation of spiritual and religious truth.